leaNick/fingo-android/.github/CONTRIBUTING.md

 ## Code Contributions
 * Contributions are submitted, reviewed, and accepted using Github pull requests.
 [Read this article](https://help.github.com/articles/using-pull-requests) for some details.
 We use the _Fork and Pull_ model, as described there.
-* You can maintain your stable installation of GnuCash and test with another installation.
+* You can maintain your stable installation of FinGo and test with another installation.
-The two instances of GnuCash Android will live side-by-side on your device and not affect each other.
+The two instances of FinGo Android will live side-by-side on your device and not affect each other.
 You can install the development version by executing `gradle installDD` inside the root project directory
 * The latest changes are in the `develop` branch.
   * Always rebase develop before working on a fix or issuing a pull request
 * The master branch contains only stable releases.